On classification of continuous first order theories: Strict Order Property

-We want to give a characterization of $SOP$ in the terms of function spaces.
-First we give a lemma which is a generalization and abstraction of the alternation number in model theory for continuous logic.
-Compare with Lemma~2.8 of \cite{K-Baire}.
+We aim to provide a characterization of $SOP$ in terms of function spaces.
+First, we introduce a lemma that generalizes and abstracts the alternation number in model theory for continuous logic.
+This lemma is analogous to Lemma~2.8 in \cite{K-Baire}.